ilmax/site/content/posts/api-management-ci-cd/index.md

 After some research that yielded no match, I decided to give it a go an build a tool myself.

 ## Enter Yaat
+As the famous sentence goes by,

+*"There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton"*,

-As the joke goes by, cache invalidation and naming are the only two difficult things in IT, the name I choose prove this (I'm not happy about it, but that was the best I could come up with back then)
-Yaat stands for...yes, you guessed it: Yeat another APIM tool Yaat is a dotnet global tool, it's open source, it's repository can be found [here](https://github.com/ilmax/MaxDon.ApimUpdater) and it's available on nuget.
+the name I choose prove this (I'm not happy about it, but that was the best I could come up with back then) Yaat stands for...yes, you guessed it: Yeat another APIM tool Yaat is a dotnet global tool, it's open source, it's repository can be found [here](https://github.com/ilmax/MaxDon.ApimUpdater) and it's available on nuget.
 You can install it via the following command:
 ```bash
 dotnet tool install MaxDon.ApimUpdater -g
 ```

-Here's and example on how to use it in a GitHub action:
+Here's and example on how it can be used in a GitHub action:
 ```yml
   - name: Az CLI login
     uses: azure/login@v1